jsenv/core/docs/exploring/vscode-debug.md

-# Use exploring server to debug file within vscode
+# Use dev server to debug file within vscode

 What if you could debug inside chrome the file currently opened in vscode?<br />